jhaco/Playground/README.md

 <details close>
   <summary>12/26/2019 Version 1.1</summary>

-  + Fully registered an Abyssal Zombie - a hostile entity from AbyssalCraft - with custom sounds, drops, and spawn egg.
-  + Included CottonMC's LibGui library for GUI handling.
-  + Backpack inventory now has a GUI!!!
   + Refactored code for server and client-side mod intializations.
   + Backpack is now multi-directional; the block faces in different directions.
 Backpack is also brown.
   + Added backpack inventory (no GUI); blocks that interact with storage can push items to and from the backpack.